SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/grcheck_bo.md

 ## Result

-You have created a custom business object to store the results of a goods receipt check, defined a communication system so the data could be exposed and added a business catalog for secure access.
+You have created a custom business object to store the results of a goods receipt check and added a business catalog for secure access.

 In the [next exercise](./checklist_bo.md) you will create another custom business object to store the data of checklists.